haveanicedaymydear/Assistant-Autogen/readme.md

 -   For each section, the process is as follows:
     1.  **Initial Creation:** The `Writer Team` is called once to create the first version of the section's content (e.g., output_s1_i1.md).
     2.  **Validation Loop Starts:** The system enters an iterative loop.
-    3.  **Validator Team:** The Validator Team reviews the latest draft against a strict set of rules (including a shared structure file), producing a versioned feedback report (e.g., feedback_s1_i1.md).
+    3.  **Validator Team:** The Validator Team reviews the latest draft against a strict set of rules (including a shared structure file), producing a versioned feedback report (e.g. feedback_s1_i1.md).
     4.  **Assessment:** The orchestrator parses the feedback.
     -   If the feedback file is missing or the Validator team failed, the error is caught, and the validation step is automatically retried in the next loop.
     -   If no critical issues are found, the section is considered "passed," and the loop for that section ends.